 All students are expected to meet the University’s English language proficiency requirements for admission.

-Unless you are a national of a majority English-speaking country, as defined by the UK Home Office, or have completed a full-time degree-level course of a minimum of 9 months, entirely taught and assessed in English, then you are required to submit evidence of language test results at the level expected by the department (either standard or higher), which should be no more than two years old at the start of your study in Oxford, from one of the language tests that the University approves
+Unless you are a national of a majority English-speaking country, as defined by the UK Home Office, or have completed a full-time degree-level course of a minimum of nine months, entirely taught and assessed in English, and completed within two academic years from the start of your proposed study in Oxford, then you are required to submit evidence of language test results at the level expected by the department (either standard or higher), which should be no more than two years old at the start of your study in Oxford, from one of the language tests that the University approves

 Our Application Guide for graduate applications provides further information about English language proficiency, including information on English-speaking countries, accepted English proficiency tests and minimum requirements.

-If you will be applying for a Student visa and are not a national of one of the countries in Appendix A your CAS will state that Oxford has assessed your English language proficiency and it meets the visa requirement.
+If you will be applying for a Student visa and are not a national of one of the countries listed as English-speaking, our CAS will state that the University of Oxford has assessed your English language proficiency and it meets the visa requirement.
 You do not need to submit any evidence of English language proficiency for your Student visa application.

 When you arrive